-Another consideration is that not all patients are a good candidate for these ultra thin shells.
+Another consideration is that not all patients are good candidates for these ultra thin shells.
 Good candidates require only modest improvement in tooth structure, alignment, and symmetry and do not have spaces between the teeth.
 Also, because they are so thin, this is not the best option for patients who desire a whiter smile.
-However, we can remedy this with teeth whitening treatment prior to placing the veneers.
+However, we can remedy this with teeth whitening treatment before placing the veneers.

 The cosmetic veneer process

 The first step in treatment involves a consultation.
 At this appointment, your dentist will learn your goals and desires and discuss options.
 He will also evaluate your oral health, as patients must have excellent oral health before receiving this type of dentistry.
 Therefore, if you have gum disease or tooth decay, this will need to be addressed first.